Catholic Monarchs of Spain: Domestic policy

 The Catholic Monarchs set out to restore royal authority in Spain.
-To accomplish their goal, they first created a group named the Holy Brotherhood.
+To accomplish their goal, they first created a group named the Santa Hermandad "Holy Brotherhood".
 These men were used as a judicial police force for Castile, as well as to attempt to keep Castilian nobles in check.
-To establish a more uniform judicial system, the Catholic Monarchs created the Royal Council, and appointed magistrates (judges) to run the towns and cities.
-This establishment of royal authority is known as the Pacification of Castile, and can be seen as one of the crucial steps toward the creation of one of Europe's first strong nation-states.
+To establish a more uniform judiciary, the Catholic Monarchs created a curia regis and appointed magistrates to run the towns and cities.
+This establishment of royal authority is known as the "Pacification of Castile" and can be seen as one of the crucial steps toward the creation of one of Europe's first strong nation states.
 Isabella also sought various ways to diminish the influence of the Cortes Generales in Castile, though Ferdinand was too thoroughly Aragonese to do anything of the sort with the equivalent systems in the Crown of Aragon.
 Even after his death and the union of the crowns under one monarch, the Aragonese, Catalan, and Valencian Corts (parliaments) retained significant power in their respective regions.
-Further, the monarchs continued ruling through a form of medieval contractualism, which made their rule pre-modern in a few ways.
-One of those is that they traveled from town to town throughout the kingdom in order to promote loyalty, rather than possessing any single administrative center.
+Furthermore, the monarchs continued to rule through a form of medieval contractualism, which made their rule pre-modern in several ways.
+One of those is that they traveled from town to town throughout the kingdom to promote loyalty, rather than possessing any single administrative center.
 Another is that each community and region was connected to them via loyalty to the crown, rather than bureaucratic ties.